Enabling Traffic Throttling

-- In the Source IP address range section, specify a range of IP addresses for backup infrastructure components on the source side.
+- In the Source IP address range section, specify a range of IP addresses for the backup infrastructure components on the source side.

-- In the Target IP address range section, specify a range of IP addresses for backup infrastructure components on the target side.
+- In the Target IP address range section, specify a range of IP addresses for the backup infrastructure components on the target side.